 What Small Businesses in Dallas Need to Know of Leaked Documents

-In a groundbreaking Google Algorithm revelation, an internal version of documentation for the deprecated Document AI Warehouse was accidentally published publicly to a code repository for the client library.
-Meaning Googled accidently leaked Google Search API documents.
+In a groundbreaking Google Algorithm revelation, an internal version of documentation for the deprecated Document AI Warehouse was accidentally published publicly to a code repository for the client library, which means that Google accidentally leaked Google Search API documents.
 According to Mike King of iPullRank, this error was fixed on May 7th.
 But these documents provide a behind-the-scenes look at how Google’s search engine works, highlighting contradicting Google’s public statements over the years.

-For small businesses in Dallas, this information offers new strategies for capitalizing on SEO and digital marketing efforts.
+This information offers small businesses in Dallas new strategies for capitalizing on SEO and digital marketing efforts.

 Leaked Documents Source